 One of the largest food distributors in the Middle East found it difficult to accurately forecast demand.
 This led to inaccurate orders to their suppliers and reduced profits because they couldn’t fulfill customer demand across their distribution network.
 Their forecasting, based in Excel, was lengthy and manual, which impacted the quality of their forecasts and forecasting cycle times.
 The manual forecasts were at a high level and did not incorporate SKU/customer combinations.

 - limited functionality in Excel

-The food company’s forecast accuracy suffered because orders were typically placed with their suppliers for a one-year period with only minor changes to the agreed-to delivery schedules based on stock on hand.
-The forecast was also compromised because it was difficult to accommodate size and complexity differences between customers of different types, such as chains and independent retailers.
+The food distributor’s forecast accuracy suffered because orders were typically placed with their suppliers for a one-year period with only minor changes to the agreed-to delivery schedules, which were based on stock on hand.
+The forecast was also hindered because it was difficult to accommodate size and complexity differences between customers of different types, such as chains and independent retailers.

 The distributor used promotions to increase sales and clear inventory that was near the expiration date, but their basic, less sophisticated forecasts made it difficult to predict the impact of product promotions.
 These challenges made it difficult to set optimal inventory levels, which increased the risk of excess stock, shortages of product, lower fill rates, lower service levels, and growing costs associated with products past their expiration dates.

 The company approached CT Global with their problem and we suggested a solution built on SAS DDPO.

 A SAS DDPO solution blows away Excel forecasts

 CT GLobal’s DDPO solution used an automated method to select the best statistical model to arrive at the most accurate forecast.
 Our SAS solution allowed the company to determine the impact of product promotions by SKU on forecast demand and allowed users to create “what if’ demand scenarios.
 It also included a calendar that changed every month based on religious holidays and the lunar calendar.

 - A champion model selected from 64 possible models